 “There are enough different elements that anyone can get something out of it in a few minutes, or 30 minutes.”

 “I think it gives great direction, allows you to read a little or a lot of scripture and I like the fact that I know others in the Redeemer community are reading and praying through the same content, which gives a sense of togetherness.”

 Miss a devotional?
 View a list of past issues.

-Sign up here to start receiving Redeemer's morning and evening devotional emails, or manage your existing subscription.
+For Redeemer's morning and evening devotionals, as well as access to the archives, download the Redeemer app on your mobile device.
 Do you have questions about Redeemer Formation or the daily devotional?
 You can reach us at [email protected].